-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network their order yearly if your treatment is needed into the next calendar year.
-Medicare Diabetes Prevention program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network physician's order.
+A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
+Medicare diabetes prevention program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.
 Medicare Part B Prescription Drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia \$0 copayment for Medicare-covered Part B allergy antigens.
-20% coinsurance for all other Medicare-covered Part B drugs.
-Starting April 1, 2023, you may pay less for certain rebatable drugs.
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) \$0 copayment for Medicare-covered Part B allergy antigens.
+20% coinsurance for each Medicare-covered chemotherapy drug and the administration of that drug.
+You may pay less for certain rebatable drugs.
 This list and the cost of each rebatable drug changes every quarter.
-For the administration of these drugs, you will pay the cost-sharing that applies to primary care provider services, specialist services, or outpatient \$0 copayment for Medicare-covered Part B allergy antigens.
-40% coinsurance for all other Medicare-covered Part B drugs.
-For the administration of these drugs, you will pay the cost-sharing that applies to primary care provider services, specialist services, or outpatient hospital services (as described under "Physician/ Practitioner Services, Including Doctor's Office Visits" or "Outpatient Hospital
+You pay these amounts until you reach the out- of-pocket maximum. \$0 copayment for Medicare-covered Part B allergy antigens.
+50% coinsurance for each Medicare-covered chemotherapy drug and the administration of that drug.
+You pay these amounts until you reach the out- of-pocket maximum.
+50% coinsurance for all other Medicare-covered Part B drugs.
+For the administration of these drugs, you will pay the